-With a ballot access defeat on the horizon for 2018, I think it’s time we take a new approach to procuring access to the ballot.
+With a ballot access defeat in the rear-view mirror, I think it’s time we take a new approach to procuring access to the ballot.
 I think my unique skill set and background can help us achieve this over the next four years.

 1) Ballot Access